Learning Audio-Visual embedding for Person Verification in the Wild: Method

 \subsection{Fusion strategy}

-There have been many explorations in fusion methods in recent years.
-Bilinear pooling \cite{fusion_1}, transformers\cite{fusion_2} are used to extract mutual features that have time-series input relationships or logical correspondences.
-In terms of identity recognition, there is no necessary relationship between the utterance level features of the face and speaker after pooling.
-Simple attention gate method Fig.\ref{fig:fusion_block} determined by attention shows stronger convergence ability.
+Simple Soft Attention Fusion \cite{fusion_2} is implemented.
+But we use the fully connected layer instead of the transformer layer in the original model to achieve the best fusion effect of the model.

-For the joint embedding output by the network, the convergence can be accelerated by some tricks during the training process.
+For the joint embedding generated by the network, the convergence can be accelerated by some tricks during the training process.
 We follow \cite{Mult_ref_8} to impose an orthogonality constraint on the fused embeddings.
+We hold the point of view that it is mainly used to accelerate convergence.